UoE-SSP/javascript-style-guide/README.md

 ## Properties

-  - Use dot notation when accessing properties.
+  - Where possible, use dot notation when accessing properties.

     ```javascript
     var luke = {